11 Reasons to Mountain Bike in Grand County

 West Access (near Parshall): From Winter Park, drive Northwest on US Highway 40 and continue on toward Granby and then into Hot Sulphur Springs.
 Keep driving through Hot Sulphur Springs and through Byers Canyon.
 Between mile post 197 and 198, turn south onto County Rd.
 3 and watch for mile marker 15.
 Right after mile marker 15, you'll see County Rd.
 32. Take County Rd.
 32 for 4.7 miles and then turn right onto FR-136 (marked for Lake Evelyn and Bottle Pass Trail).
 Drive another 4 miles until you reach the trailhead parking lot.

-Description: Established in 1993, Byers Peak Wilderness Area encompasses 8,801 acres Arapaho and Roosevelt National Forest in Grand County.
-Byers Peak Wilderness is home to a variety of different eco-zones due to drastic elevations chances within the area, which allows an assortment of flora, fauna and wildlife to live within the Byers Peak Wilderness boundaries.
+Description: Established in 1993, Byers Peak Wilderness Area encompasses 8,801 acres within the Arapaho and Roosevelt National Forest in Grand County.
+Byers Peak Wilderness is home to a variety of different eco-zones due to drastic elevation changes within the area, which allow an assortment of flora, fauna and wildlife to live within the Byers Peak Wilderness boundaries.

 There are two glacial lakes, three major creek drainages and two peaks over 12,500 feet within Byers Peak Wildness.
 Byers Peak reaches the highest elevations with a summit of 12,804 feet accessible via the Byers Peak Trail.
 Byers Peak Wilderness contains 23 miles of trails offering panoramic views and some of the finest ridge hiking in the state.
 Views worth the effort are available from atop the peak itself, accessible via the Byers Peak Trail, a distance of 8.6 miles round-trip from the trailhead.